guitarvydas/diagram-parsing/README.md

 [_(0,0) is at the top-left_]

 We can write code to calculate the bounding box.
-In this example, I will use PROLOG (SWIPL), but the calculation can be done in just about any language, e.g. Python.

 Below is the SWIPL PROLOG code.
 Explanation of the code follows.